pavelAleksiaichuk/rsschool-cv/cv.md

 ### SKYPE: live:pavelaleksiaichuk

 ### Education
-- Secondary school finished in 2002;<br/>
 - College ПТК “РИПО” 2002 - 2006;<br/>
-- Independent courses System Administrator at Лидер (lider.by) August – September 2014;<br/>
+- Independent courses at Stormnet May – June 2015;
-- Independent courses at Stormnet (it-courses.by) May – June 2015; - Minsk branch of the Plekhanov Russian University of Economics 2015 – 2020.<br/>
+- Minsk branch of the Plekhanov Russian University of Economics.
 ### Experience
 Independent courses at Stormnet.<br/>
 Responsibilities:<br/>